Tom Horn: Murder of Willie Nickell

-Horn's trial started October 10, 1902, in Cheyenne, which filled with crowds attracted by the notoriety of Horn.
-The Rocky Mountain News noted the carnival atmosphere and great interest from the public for a conviction.
+Horn's trial began on October 10, 1902, in Cheyenne, which was filled with crowds drawn by Horn's notoriety.
+The Rocky Mountain News noted the carnival atmosphere and public interest in a conviction.
 The prosecution introduced Horn's confession to Lefors.
 Only certain parts of Horn's statement were introduced, distorting his statement.
 The prosecution introduced testimony by at least two witnesses, including Lefors, as well as circumstantial evidence; these elements only placed Horn in the general vicinity of the crime scene.
 During the trial, Victor Miller testified that Horn and he both had .30-30 guns and bought their ammunition at the same store.
 Another, Otto Plaga, testified that Horn was 20 mi from the scene of the murder an hour after it was committed; however, prosecuting attorney Walter Stoll was able to lead Horn into boasting on the stand that he could have ridden that distance in an hour, undermining his alibi.

-Glendolene Kimmell had testified during the coroner's inquest, saying she thought both the Miller and Nickell families responsible for maintaining the feud, but she was never called as a defense witness.
-She had resigned from the school in October 1901, and left the area, but was in communication with people in the case.
+Glendolene Kimmell testified during the coroner's inquest, stating that she thought both the Miller and Nickell families were responsible for maintaining the feud, but she was never called as a defense witness.
+She resigned from the school in October 1901 and left the area, but remained in contact with people in the case.
 Horn's trial went to the jury on October 23, and they returned a guilty verdict the next day.
 A hearing several days later sentenced Horn to death by hanging.
 Horn's attorneys filed a petition with the Wyoming Supreme Court for a new trial.
 While in jail, Horn wrote his autobiography, Life of Tom Horn, Government Scout and Interpreter, Written by Himself, mostly giving an account of his early life.
 It contained little about the case.

-The Wyoming Supreme Court upheld the decision of the District Court and denied a new trial.
+The Wyoming Supreme Court affirmed the District Court decision and denied a new trial.
 Convinced of Horn's innocence, Glendolene Kimmell sent an affidavit to Governor Fenimore Chatterton with testimony reportedly saying that Victor Miller was guilty of Nickell's murder.
 Accounts of its contents appeared in the press, but the original document has since disappeared.
 The governor chose not to intervene in the case.
 Horn was initially given an execution date of November 20, 1903.